Happy Easter 2012

-Once again Easter is here, and as before I'll post the words of my all-time favorite hymn, "Come, Thou Fount of Every Blessing:"
+Once again Easter is here.
+Regular readers will remember that this is a Judeo-Christian blog - in other words, one of us is a Christian and one of us is a Jew, and we each take our faith seriously.
+In that spirit, and and as before, I'll post the words of my all-time favorite hymn, "Come, Thou Fount of Every Blessing:"

 Come, thou Fount of every blessing,This biographical summary tells us a little about the author, Robert Robinson.
 The music is a beautiful traditional tune named "Nettleton," about which you can find more in Wyeth's Repository of Sacred Music, Part Second, by John Wyeth.
 I've heard several hymns set to the same tune.
 As a congregational hymn "Come Thou Fount" is a little on the difficult side but most church choirs can handle it easily.
 My favorite arrangement is the one by Mack Wilberg, associate conductor of the Mormon Tabernacle Choir.

 tune my heart to sing thy grace;

 call for songs of loudest praise.

 hither by thy help I'm come;